sam0x17/containerflare/README.md

 Use it as a template for your own containerized Workers.

+`examples/cloudrun` mirrors the same pattern but targets Google Cloud Run.
+It echoes both the standard metadata and the detected platform (`ContainerContext::platform()`) so you can see exactly which fields are available when running outside Cloudflare.

 ## Platform expectations

 - Cloudflare currently expects Containers to be built for the `linux/amd64` architecture, so we target `x86_64-unknown-linux-musl` by default.
-You could just as easily use a debian/ubuntu based image, however alpine/musl is great for small container sizes
+You could just as easily use a debian/ubuntu based image, however alpine/musl is great for small container sizes.
 - The runtime binds to `0.0.0.0:8787` so the Cloudflare sidecar (which connects from `10.0.0.1`) can reach your Axum listener.
 Override `CF_CONTAINER_ADDR` / `CF_CONTAINER_PORT` for custom setups.
+On Cloud Run the runtime binds to the injected `PORT` (usually 8080 when running locally).
 - The `CommandClient` speaks JSON-over-STDIO for now.
 When Cloudflare documents additional transports we can add typed helpers on top of it.
+Cloud Run disables the channel, so the client immediately returns `CommandError::Unavailable`.

 Contributions are welcome—file issues or PRs with ideas!